Exsudoporus frostii: Description

 The shape of the cap of the young fruit body ranges from a half sphere to convex, later becoming broadly convex to flat or shallowly depressed, with a diameter of 5–15 cm.
 The edge of the cap is curved inward, although as it ages it can uncurl and turn upward.
 In moist conditions, the cap surface is sticky as a result of its cuticle, which is made of gelatinized hyphae.
 If the fruit body has dried out after a rain, the cap is especially shiny, sometimes appearing finely areolate (having a pattern of block-like areas similar to cracked, dried mud).
 Young mushrooms have a whitish bloom on the cap surface.

 The color is bright red initially, but fades with age.
 The flesh is up to 2.5 cm thick, and ranges in color from pallid to pale yellow to lemon yellow.
 The flesh has a variable staining reaction in response to bruising, so some specimens may turn deep blue almost immediately, while others turn blue weakly and slowly.
+Its taste and odor have been described as pleasant or sweet and somewhat like citrus, although the cuticle may taste acidic.

 The tubes comprising the pore surface (the hymenium) are 9–15 mm deep, yellow to olivaceous yellow (mustard yellow), turning dingy blue when bruised.
 The pores are small (2 to 3 per mm), circular, and until old age a deep red color that eventually becomes paler.
 The pore surface is often beaded with yellowish droplets when young (a distinguishing characteristic), and readily stains blue when bruised.
 The stipe is 4 to 12 cm long, and 1 to 2.5 cm thick at its apex.
 It is roughly equal in thickness throughout its length, though it may taper somewhat toward the top; some specimens may appear ventricose (swollen in the middle).
 The stipe surface is mostly red, or yellowish near the base; it is reticulate—characterized by ridges arranged in the form of a net-like pattern.
 Mycelia, visible at the base of the stipe, are yellowish white to light yellow.

 The spore print of B. frostii is olive brown.
-The spores are thick walled, smooth, and spindle shaped, with dimensions of 11–15 by 4–5 µm.
-Longer spores up to 18 µm long may also be present.
-The cap cuticle, or pileipellis, is made of a tangled layer of gelatinized hyphae that are 3–6 µm wide.
-The spore-bearing cells, the basidia, are four spored and measure 26–35 by 10.5–11.5 µm.
+The spores are thick walled, smooth, and spindle shaped, with dimensions of 11–15 by 4–5 μm.
+Longer spores up to 18 μm long may also be present.
+The cap cuticle, or pileipellis, is made of a tangled layer of gelatinized hyphae that are 3–6 μm wide.
+The spore-bearing cells, the basidia, are four spored and measure 26–35 by 10.5–11.5 μm.
 Cystidia are non-fertile cells interspersed among the basidia, and they are prevalent in the hymenial tissue of E. frostii.
-These hyaline (translucent) cells measure 30–53 long by 7.5–14 µm wide, and range in shape from somewhat like a spindle (tapering at each end, but with one end typically rounded) to subampullaceous—shaped somewhat like a swollen bottle.
+These hyaline (translucent) cells measure 30–53 long by 7.5–14 μm wide, and range in shape from somewhat like a spindle (tapering at each end, but with one end typically rounded) to subampullaceous—shaped somewhat like a swollen bottle.